nobitagit/knowledge/management/building-a-team.md

 - Ask for a personality assessment (Myers Briggs or similar)
 - Tell them how you measure success
 - How can I know if you're stressed/upset
+- Trust them.
+If there are 2 or 3 possible routes, openly trust they will take the right one. ["Do whatever you feel is right"](./the-way-we-work.md).
+This is **not a sign of weakness**.

 **TAKE NOTES ABOUT THEIR ANSWERS**